Learning-Assisted Optimization for Transmission Switching: Numerical simulations

-Next, we discuss the results provided by the $K$nn-D approach described in Section \ref{subs:$K$nn}, where the binary variables are just fixed to the values predicted by the nearest neighbor technique.
-Table \ref{tab:$K$nn_results} collates, for different number of neighbors $K$, the number of instances in which $K$nn-D delivers the same solution obtained by the benchmark BEN (\# opt), the number of instances with a suboptimal solution (\# sub), the maximum relative gap with respect to the benchmark approach (gap-max) and the average computational time.
+Next, we discuss the results provided by the \emph{Direct} approach described in Section \ref{subs:existing}, where the binary variables are just fixed to the values predicted by the nearest neighbor technique.
+Table \ref{tab:$K$nn_results} collates, for different number of neighbors $K$, the number of instances in which \emph{Direct} delivers the same solution obtained by the benchmark (\# opt), the number of instances with a suboptimal solution (\# sub) as well as the average and maximum relative gap with respect to the benchmark approach (gap-ave, gap-max).
+Note that the metrics \# opt, \# sub, gap-ave and gap-max are computed with respect to the best solution found within one hour, which may not correspond to the true optimum.
+Finally, the results are also compared in terms of the average computational time, which can be seen in the last column of the table.
 Unsurprisingly, this approach is extremely fast and the computational time is just negligible.
 On the other hand, the vast majority of the instances only attain suboptimal solutions for any number of neighbors $K$, and the maximum gap is above 8\% in all cases.
-These results illustrate that the use of machine learning approaches to directly predict the value of the binary variables of mixed-integer problems is likely to be extremely fast but potentially suboptimal.
+These results illustrate that the use of machine-learning approaches to directly predict the value of the binary variables of mixed-integer problems is likely to be extremely fast but potentially suboptimal.

-Now we run similar experiments using the $K$nn-LP approach described in Section \ref{subs:$K$nn} and proposed in \cite{johnson2020knearest}.
+Now we run similar experiments using the \emph{Linear} approach described in Section \ref{subs:existing} and proposed in \cite{johnson2020knearest}.
 The corresponding results are presented in Table \ref{tab:$K$nn_lp_results}.
-Logically, the $K$nn-LP solves a higher number of LP problems for different combinations of the binary variables and therefore, some instances are solved to optimality, specially for large values of $K$.
+Logically, the \emph{Linear} solves a higher number of LP problems for different combinations of the binary variables and therefore, some instances are solved to optimality, specially for large values of $K$.
 Although this methodology could be parallelized, Table \ref{tab:$K$nn_lp_results} includes the sum of the computational times required to solve all the LP problems and therefore, this time increases with $K$.
-Remark that the time needed to find the nearest neighbors is negligible for all values of $K$.
+It is worth clarifying that the computational time required to find the nearest neighbors is below 1ms in all cases.
 Although the computational burden is insignificant if compared with the benchmark, the number of suboptimal cases and maximum gap are still considerable.